STATUS

 | The status field indicates the general health of a bug.
-Only certain status transitions are allowed. | The resolution field indicates what happened to this
+Only certain status transitions are allowed. |

 bug. |